maemo-leste/maemo-user-guide/source/chapters/ui.rst

      |status-menu-connect|

-From here you can enable the currently available Wifi or mobile data connections, or disable the currently active one.
+From here you can enable the currently available Wi-Fi or mobile data connections, or disable the currently active one.

 .. tip:: This is different than the :ref:`chapters/settings:Internet connections` section in Settings.
-From here it's easier to connect to new Wifi networks.
+From here it's easier to connect to new Wi-Fi networks.

-You connect to a Wifi or mobile data connection by tapping on it.
+You connect to a Wi-Fi or mobile data connection by tapping on it.

 The connection that has the "Disconnect" prefix, and has a green check button, is the currently active internet connection.

-Tap on it to dissconnect from it.
+Tap on it to disconnect from it.

-The symbols to the tright of each connection give information about the connection.
+The symbols to the right of each connection give information about the connection.

      |status-wifi-connection|
-     The connection type is Wifi
+     The connection type is Wi-Fi

      |status-mobile-data-connection|
      The connection type is mobile data